gokaydneizz/gokaydneizz/README.md

 - 🌱 I’m currently learning **React and also React-Native**
 -  I want to be a MERN Stack Web Developer.
--  I want to create mobile apps with React Native as well.
+-  I want to make mobile apps with React Native as well.
 </p>

 <h3 align="left">Languages and Tools:</h3>